 Assessor instructions: The student's responses must demonstrate an understanding of the impact of trauma on decision-making, communicating, understanding, and retaining information.

-Impact of trauma on a person's ability to:

-a) Make decisions The student's response needs to include a reference to the points below.
+Impact of trauma on a person's ability to: a) Make decisions The student's response needs to include a reference to the points below.
 People who have experienced trauma might find it more challenging to make accurate judgments of their situation.
 Decisions are more likely to be influenced by emotions of fear and anxiety. b) Communicate The student's response needs to include a reference to the points below.
 Because of intrusive thoughts, people who have experienced trauma may have difficulty concentrating on what another person is saying.
-Trauma may cause communication breakdowns within the family. c] Understand the information The student's response needs to include a reference to the points below. - Trauma can make people feel exhausted or confused. - Trauma can cause difficulty in how people process information. d] Retain information The student's response needs to include a reference to the points below.
-Trauma symptoms such as intrusive thoughts and sleeplessness can affect a person's memory and make it more difficult to remember things.
-Memory, in general, can be impacted negatively by trauma, making it harder to retain information.
+Trauma may cause communication breakdowns within the family. c) Understand the The student's response needs to include a reference to the points below. information Trauma can make people feel exhausted or confused.
+Trauma can cause difficulty in how people process information. d) Retain The student's response needs to include a reference to the points below. information Trauma symptoms such as intrusive thoughts and sleeplessness can affect a person's memory and make it more difficult to remember things.